Skip to main content Scroll Top

 • the misuse of emergency authorizations to push projects through before conducting environmental review

-While the bill has yet to make it through the senate, it is on track for a swift pass—having passed the Senate Agricultural Committee (which includes Georgia dem.
-Raphael Warnock, voting in favor) on October 21st, 2025.
+While the bill has yet to make it through the senate, it is on track for a swift pass—having passed the Senate Agricultural Committee (which includes Georgia Sen. Raphael Warnock, who voted in favor of the bill) on October 21st, 2025.

-Disappointingly, the bill has bipartisan support—ostensibly because it’s couched in language of wildfire prevention.
+Disappointingly, FOFA has bipartisan support—likely because it’s couched in language of wildfire prevention.

-While certain aspects of the bill attempt to address legitimate concerns for wildfire mitigation in Western forests, the bill as a whole relies on an engendered blind faith in the USFS to act in the best interests of our nation’s threatened species and ecosystems—the same USFS that just pledged an annual timber target of 4 billion board feet by 2028, and is under a presidential directive to fully exploit our domestic timber supply.”
+While certain aspects of the bill attempt to address legitimate concerns for wildfire mitigation in Western forests, the bill as a whole gives land management agencies dangerous license to log first, look later.
+These are reckless permissions, especially considering USFS just pledged to meet an annual timber target of 4 billion board feet by 2028, and is under presidential pressure to “fully exploit our domestic timber supply.”

-Recklessly opening up our nation’s forests to increased logging is the most ecologically irresponsible solution to mitigating wildfire risk; instead, it will accelerate climate change, making our communities more vulnerable.
-Conservation groups like the Center for Biological Diversity, Sierra Club, and Defenders of Wildlife have voiced their preference for a more scientifically sound alternative proposal, the “Community Protection and Wildfire Resilience Act” or H.R.582 (read more).
+Moreover, FOFA relies on a mistaken assumption that removing trees from our national forests will make us more resilient to wildfire.
+Instead, recklessly opening up our nation’s forests to increased logging will accelerate climate change, making our communities more vulnerable.
+Conservation groups like the Center for Biological Diversity, Sierra Club, and Defenders of Wildlife have voiced their preference for a more scientifically sound alternative proposal, the “Community Protection and Wildfire Resilience Act” or H.R.582.

 Status: